Who I am

 Concerning The Dad…

-When those moments got to me – the empty shell feeling of not being able to support my family was the hardest pill to swallow – I knew I needed something to do besides gaming since that kinda cost money to keep up with.
+When those moments got to me – the empty shell feeling of not being able to support my family was the hardest pill to swallow – and guess what – it still is.
+I knew I needed something to do besides gaming since that costs money to keep up with.
 Not to mention it’s a very personal hobby that only I benefit from.
-And sometimes, I still feel an underlying guilt if I’m doing something for just myself.
+And most of the time, as talked about on my podcast, I still feel an underlying guilt if I’m doing something for just myself.
 Like I can’t go out somewhere on my own and leave the fam at home while I have fun.
 The guilt would be too strong because my wife is the one who works and I’m the one who doesn’t.
+Why should I get time away to enjoy myself?
 Anyway, that’s when I decided to get back into blogging.
 I had the time, I had the patience.
 I was able to put something into it.
+Fast forward some years and of course the time I had at the beginning was gone, haha.
+But lately, I’ve been cutting things out I don’t need.
+Like social media.
+Limiting things that waste time and lead to nothing substantial.
+So I figured it’s a great time to revisit this home of mine on the internet.

 After a while, I got over myself and I was able to enjoy everything a lot more.
-I was able to look at everything half-full, and when my perspective changed, my wife was right there to help bring me back.
+I was able to look at everything half-full, and when my perspective changed, my wife was right there to help bring me back to reality.
 I know the only reason why all of this works is because she is in full support of it.
 And yes, I know how lucky I am for that.
 Not to mention the blessing of being able to stay home with your kids all day.
 Which I don’t care what anyone says, that’s a freaking JOB.
 Seriously, don’t get me started.
-As they get older, the more I’m ok with releasing them in the wild and taking the chance of them being raised by wolves.
+I thought it was rough with them as kid-kids.
+When they get older?
+Wooooooooo.
+Freaking teenagers.
+I’m realizing why the ancients released their children into the wild and took the chance of them being raised by wolves.

 Here’s to hoping you enjoy your time on my blog!